bitfactory-software/decision_tree/README.md

 } // usualy the end of the function
 ```

-What to do, when you want to port the logic written for windows style to an architecture, that requires a callback style?
-You go for a continuation coroutine.
+What to do, when you want to port the logic written for windows style to an architecture, that requires a callback style, but you do not want to packk all the logic into callbacks?
+You need a **continuation**.
 With that tool you can go like this:

 ```cpp